Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence

 \subsection{Ablation Studies}

-To ablate our model, we performed two experiments: a) we removed the classroom context to measure its contribution, and b) we compared our sequence-based method against a histogram-based counterpart.
+To ablate our model, we conducted two experiments: a) removing the classroom context to assess its contribution, and b) comparing our sequence-based method with a histogram-based counterpart.
 In this section, all engagement classification experiments were performed using Gemma-2.9B, based on the action sequences obtained from our VLM-based action parsing for each 2-minute student video.

-\textbf{a) Engagement classification without classroom context:} \cref{table:comparison_llms_manual_context,table:comparison_w_o_context} shows a comparison between the proposed peer-aware approach and its peer-free counterpart, respectively.
-It is noticeable that the proposed peer-aware approach outperforms its peer-free counterpart, achieving a 2\% higher F1 score for the disengaged class.
+\textbf{a) Engagement classification without classroom context:} \cref{table:comparison_w_o_context} shows a comparison between the proposed peer-aware approach and its peer-free counterpart, respectively.
+It is noticeable that the proposed peer-aware approach outperforms its peer-free counterpart, achieving a 1\% higher F1-score for the disengaged class.
 Moreover, a context-free approach performs badly ($<50\%$precision) in identifying disengaged students, which is critical.
 The prompt of the context-free engagement classification is provided in the supplementary material \ref{sec:used_prompts}.

 \textbf{b) Input representation:} The sequence-based and histogram-based input representations of a student's time-stamped actions are compared in \cref{table:comparison_input_rep}.
-We note that although the proposed sequence-based method's overall F1 scores are comparable to that of its histogram-based counterpart, the sequence-based approach clearly outperforms the latter in terms of recall for the disengaged class (75\% vs. 49\%).
-This substantial difference supports our hypothesis that what really reflects student engagement is better captured by the temporal action sequence rather than by aggregated action durations represented as a histogram.
+We note that the proposed sequence-based method achieved an 88\% F1-score compared to 86\% for its histogram-based counterpart.
+Specifically, the sequence-based approach clearly outperforms the latter in terms of F1-score for the disengaged class (52\% vs. 39\%).
+This substantial difference shows the student engagement is better captured by the temporal action sequence rather than by aggregated action durations represented as a histogram.
 Furthermore, temporal action sequences preserve the order and timing of events, enabling relational analysis of a student’s behavior in the context of peers’ concurrent actions.
 In contrast, action histograms lack temporal structure and therefore fail to capture such contextual dynamics.